 Apples : Being low in sodium, apples are effective against high blood pressure because of its diuretic effect.
 Don't peel the fruit to get maximum apple benefits.
 Two-thirds of the fibre and lots of antioxidants are found in the peel.
 Apple benefits diabetics as the soluble fibre assists in regulating blood sugar and is heart friendly.
 See detailed 9 health benefits of apple.

 Banana : Banana is high in potassium.
 Potassium helps normalize the heartbeat and regulates the body's water balance.
 Bananas have low sodium content and high potassium content, and contribute for making it an ideal fruit for hypertensives.
+Bananas contain good amounts of potassium and magnesium which lowers the risk of heart diseases.
 See the 7 incredible benefits of banana.

 Blueberries : Blueberries are a powerful antioxidant, especially anthocyanins which help fight cancer and degeneration of cells.
 They are low in calories, rich in fibre and good for daibetics.